adityakiran1423/birth-hound/README.md

 # birth-hound
 <!-- Line break -->
-A UNIX daemon written in Rust to keep track of all the birthdays your pea sized brain can't seem to remember
+A UNIX daemon written in Rust to keep track and notify you about all the birthdays your pea sized brain can't seem to remember

 ## To Note